Opened 10 years ago

 Anyway, this doesn't solve the main problem of ambiguity introduced by the whole usage of things like /@unixroot in path rewrite rules but that's a different story.

-comment:7 Changed 8 years ago by dmik
+comment:7 by dmik, 8 years ago

 Note that I checked dash with this fix across the expat port (did the autoconf/configure/make cycle) and the results are completely identical to what we get with ash.
 So it should be more or less now to use dash as the default shell.
 I will do more testing after fixing #104.

-comment:8 Changed 8 years ago by dmik
+comment:8 by dmik, 8 years ago

 BTW, I missed comment:2 but it's clearly a different problem, created #113 for it.